Ruben Reuter

 Ruben Reuter (born 28 June 2000) is an English actor and journalist, best known for his role as Finn McLaine in The Dumping Ground.

 Early and personal life

 Reuter was born in Huddersfield to parents Kim Reuter and Russ Elias.
 He has Down syndrome and attended Royds Hall School.
 He is trained by his parents' theatre group, Shabang!.

 Career

 Reuter appeared in an episode of My Life in 2013.
-Reuter joined The Dumping Ground in series 3 as Finn McLaine.
+Reuter joined The Dumping Ground in 2015 as Finn McLaine.
 Reuter reprised the role of Finn McLaine in a The Dumping Ground spin-off, The Dumping Ground: I'm..., a webisode series.